chainguard-dev/edu/content/chainguard/chainguard-images/verifying-chainguard-images-and-metadata-signatures-with-cosign.md

   cgr.dev/${PARENT}/${IMAGE}
 ```

-This will pull in the signature for the attestation specified by the `--type` parameter, which in this case is the SPDX attestation for SBOMs (software bill of materials).
-You should get output that verifies the SBOM attestation signature in cosign's transparency log:
+This will pull in the signature for the attestation specified by the `--type` parameter, which in this case is the SPDX attestation for SBOMs.
+You should get output that verifies the SBOM attestation signature in Cosign's transparency log:

 ```shell
 Verification for cgr.dev/chainguard/go --